Morgan-Monroe State Forest

 - Morgan-Monroe and Yellowwood State Forest hunting map south

 Several picnic areas and picnic shelters are available for day use.
 Picnic shelters are located at Cherry Lake, Bryant Creek Lake and Scout Ridge Campground.
 The Walls Picnic Shelter with a large picnic area and playground is located at the junction of Forest Road and Beanblossom Road.
 Shelter houses can be reserved online.
 Visit camp.IN.gov for pricing and reservations.
 For more information on shelter use please call Morgan-Monroe State Forest office at 795-792-4654.
 Other picnic areas, with picnic tables and grills, are located throughout the forest.

-Loops through the Back Country Area, east of Low Gap Road, where overnight backpack camping is permitted.
-The trailhead is located along Forest Road just east of the turn for Beanblossom Road and the Wall Picnic Shelter.
+This is the only trail that loops through the Back Country Area, east of Low Gap Road, where overnight backpack camping is permitted.
+The trailhead is located along Forest Road just east of the turn for Bean Blossom Road and the Wall Picnic Shelter.
 Although there is no fee for camping, you must register at the forest office before camping in the Back Country Area.
-For a detailed map of the backcountry area, obtain a Morgan-Monroe State Forest trail map or purchase a topographical map of the Hindustan quad.

 - Photos & Videos